 These days there is nothing my son wants to do less than spank his father.

-The other day when Gulliver and I went to the park is a great example of how effective of a punishment a child spanking their parent can be.
+The other day when Gulliver and I were at the park is a great example of how effective a punishment having a child spanking their parent can be.
 I was sitting on the bench reading while Gulliver played on the slide.
-Every once in a while I would look up to make sure Gulliver was alright and that he was getting along with the other children.
+Every once in awhile I would look up to make sure Gulliver was alright and that he was getting along with the other children.
 After a bit, I noticed that Gulliver had gone down the slide more than a girl who was playing on the slide as well.